What is Cycling Stance Width?

 - Q Factor – made up of bottom bracket width, BB axle length and crank arm model

-- Pedal Axle (spindle) length – typically a measure from face of crank arm connecting surface to middle of pedal body
+- Pedal Axle (spindle) length – typically a measure from the face of the crank arm connecting the surface to the middle of the pedal body

 - Pedal type – flat or click in